xolox/vim-easytags/README.md

 Ctags can generate tags for [over 40 file types] [ctags_support] as well...

-There's just one problem: You have to manually keep your tags files up-to-date and this turns about to be a royal pain in the ass!
+There's just one problem: You have to manually keep your tags files up-to-date and this turns out to be a royal pain in the ass!
 So I set out to write a Vim plug-in that would do this boring work for me.
 When I finished the plug-in's basic functionality (one automatic command and a call to `system()`) I became interested in dynamic syntax highlighting, so I added that as well to see if it